Malta Story: Critical reception

 John L. Scott of the Los Angeles Times called the film "long on bombing scenes but somewhat short on human drama."
 The Monthly Film Bulletin wrote, "The action scenes are, as expected, capably handled.
 But the film misses out entirely on characterisation.
 Most of the men are pure 'Boys Own Paper,' all clean-cut profiles and noble, far-seeing gazes."
 John McCarten of The New Yorker wrote, "Regrettably, there is lacking—as there is in most fictionalized accounts of war—some of the awful impact of impersonal horror that can be caught in documentary films, and the plot spins slowly from a familiar dramatic spool."
 Richard L. Coe of The Washington Post found the romance subplot "too pat and self-consciously contrived to give much life to the film," but praised the battle scenes, concluding: "Robert Krasker's on-the-spot photography and the clips from wartime film records are splendid and give 'Malta Story' its essential spirit.

 In a later review of Malta Story, Leonard Maltin commented that "on-location filming of this WW2 British-air-force-in-action yarn is sparked by underplayed acting."
 Aviation film historians, Jack Hardwick and Ed Schnepf gave it a 3/5 rating, noting the use of period aircraft made it "good buff material".

 In 1955 Guinness called it his "worst" movie "because of the lost time element".

+When Dickinson saw the film he said it "is such a let down that I cannot begin to comment on what is in there.
+This is a film about men and women hanging on for survival in a man-created upheaval that is too big for them to control.
+As such, every garry [gharri] driver and his passenger in the picture is as moving as the art of Guinness at ten thousand smackers a time."

+Books

-BooksTheirs is the Glory: Arnhem, Hurst and Conflict on Film takes Hurst's Battle of Arnhem epic as its centrepiece and then chronicles Hurst's life and experiences during the First World War and profiles each of his other nine films on conflict, including Malta Story.
+Theirs is the Glory: Arnhem, Hurst and Conflict on Film takes Hurst's Battle of Arnhem epic as its centrepiece and then chronicles Hurst's life and experiences during the First World War and profiles each of his other nine films on conflict, including Malta Story.